 Early Game: Try to keep the board clear of aggressive threats.
 You’ll want to mulligan accordingly if you suspect an aggro opponent, with Sludge Slurper and Invocation of Frost being excellent cards to play early and avoid the opponent getting too far ahead.
 Remember - Invoking Galakrond summons a 2/1 with Rush, so you can cast Invocation of Frost to freeze a minion, and send the 2/1 to kill another minion.

 Try to survive as long as possible with your early drops and you should draw out your bigger ticket cards.
-Mana Tide Totem and EVIL Totem can generate you card draw and value to help you towards this goal, and Far Sight sets you up for big plays later in the game.
+Invocation of Frost stalls out the enemy and gets you a 2/1 with Rush, and Far Sight sets you up for big plays later in the game.

 Mid Game: Your minions should be playable safely by this point, having survived early pressure.
 Devoted Maniac, Lifedrinker and Faceless Corruptor are ideal plays in the mid-game.
 Faceless Corruptor transforms one of your minions into a copy of itself, so if you can transform a Lackey, you'll be getting two 5/4 minions with Rush on the cheap.